ucb-bar/chipyard/docs/Advanced-Concepts/Chip-Communication.rst

 In this setup, the serial-link is connected to the TSI/FESVR peripherals while the AXI port is connected to a simulated AXI memory.
-However, AXI ports tend to have many signals associated with them so instead of creating an AXI port off the DUT, one can send the memory transactions over the bi-directional serial-link (``TLSerdesser``) so that the main interface to the DUT is the serial-link (which has comparatively less signals than an AXI port).
+However, AXI ports tend to have many signals, and thus wires, associated with them so instead of creating an AXI port off the DUT, one can send the memory transactions over the bi-directional serial-link (``TLSerdesser``) so that the main interface to the DUT is the serial-link (which has comparatively less signals than an AXI port).
 This new setup (shown below) is a typical Chipyard test chip setup: